Reese McGuire Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- Schmidt aims for his 10th win when he gets the start for the Yankees, his 29th of the season.
-He is 9-8 with a 4.54 ERA and 139 strikeouts in 140 2/3 innings pitched.
+- Vasquez (2-2 with a 2.36 ERA and 22 strikeouts in 26 2/3 innings pitched) gets the start for the Yankees, his fifth of the season.

-- In his last time out on Wednesday, the right-hander tossed 6 1/3 innings against the Detroit Tigers, allowing three earned runs while surrendering five hits.
+- His most recent appearance came out of the bullpen on Thursday when the righty tossed 2 1/3 innings against the Detroit Tigers, surrendering one earned run while allowing three hits.

-- The 27-year-old has put together a 4.54 ERA and 8.9 strikeouts per nine innings in 29 games this season, while allowing a batting average of .264 to opposing hitters.
+- In seven games this season, the 24-year-old has put up a 2.36 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.